 The Agency shall be provided with an initial report on all nuclear material subject to safeguards under this Agreement.
-The initial report shall be dispatched by the Government of Denmark to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.
+The initial report shall be dispatched by the Government of Sweden to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.

-The Government of Denmark shall provide the Agency with the following accounting reports for each material balance area:
+The Government of Sweden shall provide the Agency with the following accounting reports for each material balance area:

 - (a) Inventory change reports showing all changes in the inventory of nuclear material.
-The reports shall be dispatched as soon as possible and in any event within thirty days after the end of the month in which the inventory changes occurred or were established; and - (b) Material balance reports showing the material balance based on a physical inventory of nuclear material actually present in the material balance area.
-The reports shall be dispatched as soon as possible and in any event within thirty days after the physical inventory has been taken.
+The reports shall be dispatched as soon as possible and in any event within thirty days after the end of the month in which the inventory changes occurred or were established unless otherwise agreed in the Subsidiary Arrangements; and - (b) Material balance reports showing the material balance based on a physical inventory of nuclear material actually present in the material balance area.
+The reports shall be dispatched as soon as possible and in any event within thirty days after the physical inventory has been taken unless otherwise agreed in the Subsidiary Arrangements.